tylercooksrice/cse15l-lab-reports/lab-report-4.md

 ![Image](git.png)

-- To commit and push our change, git add was typed in and with the help of the < Tab > key, we autofilled ListExamples.java after only typing in ListE.
-With the press of the < Enter > key, we "staged" a file to be part of our next commit.
-Pressing the < Enter > key and inserting the commit message with i, we added ListExamples.java into the next commit with "done" as the commit message.
-With the < Esc > key, we exited insert mode and typed in :wq to save the commit message.
-With git push, we pushed our new commit into our Github.
+- To commit and push our change, `git add` was typed in and with the help of the `<Tab>` key, we autofilled ListExamples.java after only typing in ListE.
+With the press of the `<Enter>` key, we "staged" a file to be part of our next commit.
+Pressing the `<Enter>` key and inserting the commit message with i, we added ListExamples.java into the next commit with "done" as the commit message.
+With the `<Esc>` key, we exited insert mode and typed in `:wq` to save the commit message.
+With `git push`, we pushed our new commit into our Github.